Photography by Bandi Szakony, for the Diocese of Calgary.

 Fr.
 Eli Canete: God’s unending grace of love, compassion, and fidelity in my priesthood12/12/2025

 Yesterday, today, and forever… The goodness of the Lord never ceases to amaze me as His love and mercy work very powerfully in my ministry as His priest: unworthy yet chosen by the Lord; unworthy but graced by a new life in Christ in the priestly service; unworthy, however, called to serve our community.
 My vocation began in our family.
 My father was a civil engineer, Elias Canete, who died when I was 5 years old, and my mother, Fidela Canete, was a registered nurse.
 I am the third of four siblings.
 My mother died in March 2021 during the peak of COVID when I moved to St. James, Calgary, from Taber.
 My parents were deeply involved in their communities and the people they worked with.
-I saw love and passion in their hearts, finding meaning and purpose in their noble services and humble works.
+I saw love and passion in their hearts, finding meaning and purpose in their noble service and humble works.
 Attending regular Sunday Masses in the Church, praying the rosary, and helping parishioners in need became the family’s regular routine and tasks.
-And so, when I took the exam and passed the entrance exam to St. Anthony High School Seminary, my Mom was so happy.
+So, when I took the exam and passed the entrance exam to St. Anthony High School Seminary, my Mom was so happy.
 I was 12 years old when I started my seminary years.
 It was through my mother’s encouragement, daily prayers, and support that helped me sustain my vocation.
 Moreover, with my grandmother’s constant guidance and influence through prayers and love for the Sacraments, I pursued my vocation.
 With the grace of God and the support of friends, close families, and prayer warriors, I did finish my studies.
 However, it is through the maternal intercession of Mary, Our Mother of Perpetual Help, that my love for the priesthood has been sustained.
 Now, I look back with gratitude to the three great women who influenced and continue to impact my priestly vows and commitment: my mother, grandmother, and Mary, my spiritual mother.
 In the church of St. Mary’s, Brooks, we have a beautiful icon of Mary, Our Mother of Perpetual Help, holding the hand of her Son, Jesus.
 The serenity of Mary’s face reflects not only maternal love but a depth of peace in the midst of knowing.
 Mary holds both joy and sorrow in her arms just as Jesus invites His disciples, and me, to do.
 25 years of service… I see and live the best and worst of my life.
 I encounter the highs and lows of my journey.
 I walk with people who were wounded but healed.
 In a day of my life as a priest, I celebrate the joy of baptism and later on administer the anointing of the sick and pray for the dying.
 At the end of the day, I find comfort and consolation in the words of St. Thérèse of Lisieux, “Everything is grace in the eyes of our God,” with family, friends, and fellowship nourishing the gift of my service in the Lord.
 I would like to share with you a beautiful letter I received in our priests’ retreat this year 2025 from the Triumph Retreat Team.
 It begins saying: Dear Fr.
 Eli, I love you.
 I have called you by name.
 You are mine.
 Before I formed you, I knew you.
 And before you were born, I consecrated you.
 You did not choose me.
 I chose you.
 (John 15:6) Because you are precious in my eyes, I love you.
 I have loved you with an everlasting love so I continue to show you my constant love.
 How can I abandon you when my love for you is so strong?
 (Jeremiah 31:3) Written by Fr.
 Eli Canete

 Each parish ministry has shaped me both as a priest and a person.
 Everywhere I have served, people have welcomed me with love, and I have always tried to give my very best, whether as an associate pastor or as a pastor.
 Some unforgettable memories include the 100th Anniversary of St. Rita’s parish in Rockyford, where we built outdoor Stations of the Cross and welcomed Bishop McGrattan to celebrate the anniversary Mass.
 Another memorable moment was walking from Rockyford to Calgary over two days to raise funds for the One Rock Youth Festival.
 My favourite scripture passage comes from the beatitudes: “Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Rejoice and be glad, for your reward is great in heaven” (Matthew 5:3-12).
 These words have guided my spiritual life and pastoral ministry from the beginning.
 I thank God, Father, Son, and Holy Spirit, for calling me to the Priesthood.
 Through the years, I have come to understand His love more deeply and have found great joy in serving His people.
 I also thank my family, who were my first seminary.
 My parents and siblings practice their faith with devotion and simplicity.
 Their example and prayers helped me to listen to God’s call and follow it faithfully.
 The priesthood is a precious gift, both to us who are called and to the entire Church.
 Without the priesthood, we would not have the Eucharist, the sacrament of Reconciliation, or the blessings that accompany life’s most important moments.
 A priest walks with people from birth to death, often quietly and without recognition, but always as a servant of Christ.
 I am humbled to share in the mission of Jesus, the Eternal High Priest.
 Finally, I express my heartfelt gratitude to all the people of God whom I have met in my ministry.
 Every parishioner, every family, and every community has touched my life in a meaningful way.
 As St. Paul beautifully says, “I give thanks to my God every time I remember you.
 I always pray with joy for all of you.”
 I thank God, my family, my brother priests, and all the faithful for their support over these 25 years of priesthood.
 Please continue to pray for me, as I will continue to pray for all of you.
 Written by Fr.
 Joseph Showry Raju Nagothu